Assistant Programme Administrator

 |Salary:||£23,604 to £26,859 per annum (UCL Grade 5), inclusive of London Allowance.|

-The Academic Programmes Office (APO) provides student and programme support for all accredited academic programmes (undergraduate, post graduate and teacher training), as well as for all research student activity.
-The teams are responsible for the academic quality of programmes, timetabling, placement management, adherence to internal and external requirements, production of statistics and returns for internal use and for presentation to external parties.
-This is an exciting and challenging time to be involved in the administration of learning and teaching in Higher Education.
+The Academic Programmes Office (APO) is newly formed and is the largest professional service support team at the IOE.
+The APO provides student and programme support for all accredited academic programmes (undergraduate, post graduate and teacher training), as well as for all research student activity.
+Under the guidance of the Head of Academic Programmes the teams are responsible for the academic quality of programmes, timetabling, placement management, adherence to internal and external requirements, production of statistics and returns for internal use and for presentation to external parties.

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button below.

-For further details about this post please email Cathy McSweeney (firstname.lastname@example.org).
+For further details about this post please contact Noreen Kassem (firstname.lastname@example.org).

 Latest time for the submission of applications: 23.59.